Payment Protection Insurance (PPI) claims

 You must behave in a way that maintains the trust the public places in you and in the provision of legal services.
 Members of the public should be able to place their trust in you.
 Any behaviour either within or outside your professional practice which undermines this trust damages not only you, but also the reputation of the legal profession and its ability to serve society.

-Principle 5: You act with integrity.
+Principle 5: with integrity.

 You should always act in good faith and do your best for each of your clients.